levontumanyan/Heap-Allocator/README.md

 5. **Fragmentation**: Over time, as blocks are allocated and deallocated, the heap can become fragmented.
 This means that the free memory is divided into small, non-contiguous blocks.
 This can make it hard to find a large enough block for a `malloc()` call, even if there's enough total free memory.
 To handle this, allocators often include logic to defragment the heap, such as coalescing adjacent free blocks.

+## Todo

+1. Understand and improve the data alignment / padding part.
+2. is our code correct in the sense of blocks not somehow being created where a data pointed by the block should be.
+3. Comprehensive testing needed for the malloc